renatols-jf/spboot-chassi/README.md

 [@ContextCreator](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/context/ContextCreator.java).
 This will enable a context to be created.
 If a context already exists, an error will still be thrown.

+Some useful information can be retrieved fom a `Context`.
+Below are a few of these:
+- `getTransactionId()`: The current transactionId.
+- `getCorrelationId()`: The current correlationId, if any.
+- `getRequestContext()`: A map containing the current request entries.
+- `getRequestContextAsString()`: A String representation o the current request entries
+- `getOperation()`: The current operation.

 ## Logging
 Logging can be done by requesting an